PG1003/brle/README.md

 ### API

 This library has two functions that live in the `pg::brle` namespace; `encode` and `decode`.
-Like the algorithms in STL library these functions use iterators to read and write values.
+Like the algorithms in the STL these functions use iterators to read and write values.
 Iterators give you the freedom to use raw pointers, iterators from standard containers or your own fancy iterator.

 #### `pg::brle::brle8`